-Over Gorczyca's lifetime, the collapse of the Upper Ohio Valley manufacturing base fueled an exodus of working-age people and the city's population declined by half, dropping from its peak of 61,659 people at the 1930 census to fewer than 28,000 today.
+Over the course of Gorczyca's lifetime, the Upper Ohio Valley's manufacturing industry collapsed, fueling an exodus of working-age people.
+Wheeling's population has dropped from its peak of 61,659 people at the 1930 census to fewer than 28,000 today.
 Demographers at West Virginia University's Bureau of Business and Economic Research predict that it will be difficult to overcome the slide.
-As of fall 2015, viable long-term employment opportunities remain in short supply, while out-of-town transient workers following a regional natural gas boom have helped drive up rental prices in the city.
+As of fall 2015, viable long-term employment opportunities remain in short supply, while out-of-town transient workers following a regional natural gas boom have contributed to rising rental prices in the city.

-In spite of the present challenges to its recovery, some positive signs of renewal are also emerging in the city for the first time in years.
-Wheeling natives and relative newcomers have been working on founding new city partnerships and grassroots organizations to rebuild Wheeling physically, economically, and spiritually.
-They are growing food in what has been considered a food desert and they are providing community to the marginalized.
-A collective reassessment of the city's identity is taking place, yielding both eulogies for what is missing and hope for what might be restored or created.
+However, in spite of the present challenges to its recovery, some positive signs of renewal are also emerging in the city for the first time in years.
+Long-time residents and relative newcomers have founded city partnerships and grassroots organizations to rebuild Wheeling physically, economically, and spiritually.
+Some are growing food in what has been considered a food desert, and others are providing community for those who have been marginalized.
+A collective reassessment of the city's identity is taking place, yielding both eulogies for what is missing and hope for what might be restored or invented.

 What calls to people in Wheeling today?
 Is it the song of dusk enveloping the grand old bridge?
 Is it the warm, proud theater where Frankenstein used to appear glowing on celluloid at the midnight show?
 It could indeed be something already lost to time, that elusive specter of the now vacant department store's holiday model trains making their rounds or some other loved thing that may somehow return to town.
 Or it could be the stubborn sense of promise that was held between these hills for someone's parents, the promise that built this city and survived a precipitous fall, a promise that says you could write the next chapter of Wheeling's story.

 The fog-wreathed hills of the unglaciated Allegheny Plateau surround the city of Wheeling, West Virginia.
-The state's terrain once proved to be a formidable obstacle but ingenuity and grit eventually brought the National Road and B&O Railroad across the hills in 1818 and 1853, respectively.
-This, combined with the construction of the first bridge to cross the Ohio River, made Wheeling a transportation hub for westward expansion.
+The state's terrain once proved to be a formidable obstacle but ingenuity and grit eventually brought the National Road and B&O Railroad across the hills to the city in 1818 and 1853, respectively.
+This, combined with its location along the Ohio River, created the foundation for Wheeling's development into an important industrial center and transportation hub for westward expansion.

 John Lapinsky, a former Wheeling-area machinist, bears the pain of arthritis to descend his front stairs on Wheeling Island.
-Lapinsky remembers when the Ohio Valley's manufacturing base was stronger and when local plants regularly worked with cast iron and steel rolls weighing 350 tons.
+Lapinsky remembers when the Ohio Valley's manufacturing base was stronger.
 "I retired a couple of years before it all started happening around here.
 I was lucky," he says.

 An inside page of a calendar found closed on the floor of the La Belle Cut Nail Plant in 2015.
 The factory slowly dwindled from more than 400 employees at its peak to ten employees when it closed in 2010.

 Mel Joseph, a lifelong Wheeling resident, attempts to straighten out a tangled American flag outside of Kepner Funeral Home in South Wheeling.
-Joseph and his friend Bob Carl, also a lifelong resident, perform general maintenance for the chain of funeral homes, one of the few old family-owned businesses that has persisted in Wheeling.
+Joseph and his friend Bob Carl, also a lifelong resident, perform general maintenance for the chain of funeral homes, one of the few old family-owned businesses that still exists in Wheeling.